The Witten equation, mirror symmetry and quantum singularity theory: -curves and their moduli

 such that $W(I(x))=-W(x)$. $I$ can be explicitly constructed as follows.
 Suppose that $q_i=n_i/d$ for common denominator $d$.
 Choose $\xi^d=-1$, and set $ I(x_1, \dots, x_N)=(\xi^{n_1}x_1, \dots, \xi^{n_N}x_N)$.
 If $I'$ is another choice, then $I^{-1}I'\in \genj \le G_W$.
 Furthermore, $I^2\in \genj \le G_W$ as well.
 The identification by $I$ induces a $W$-structure on the nodal orbifold Riemann surface with a rigidification at the nodal point.
 Forgetting the rigidification at the node yields the lifted gluing morphisms \glossary{rhotildetree@$\widetilde{\rho}_{tree}$ & The gluing-trees morphism for rigidified $W$-curves} \glossary{rhotildeloop@$\widetilde{\rho}_{loop}$ & The gluing-loops morphism for rigidified $W$-curves} where $\tilde{\rho}$ is defined by gluing the rigifications at the extra tails and forgetting the rigidification at the node.

 \paragraph{\underline{Degree of $\st$}}

 There are various subtle factors in our theory arising from the orbifold degrees of the maps.
 These factors can be a major source of confusion.
-The degree of the stabilization morphism $\st: \W_{g,k}\rTo \MM_{g,k}$ is especially important in this paper.
+The degree of the stabilization morphism $\st_{\bga}: \W_{g,k}(\bga)\rTo \MM_{g,k}$ is especially important in this paper.

-As described in Remark~\ref{rem:principal-gamma}, the set of all $W$-structures on a given orbicurve $\cC$ with underlying curve $C$ is an $H^1(C,G_W)$-torsor; therefore, $H^1(C, G_W)$ acts on $\W_{g,k}$ and its coarse quotient is $\MM_{g,k}$.
-One might think that $\deg(\st)=|H^1(C, G_W)|$, but further examination shows that this is not case because $\MM_{g,k}$ is not isomorphic to $\left[\W_{g,k}/H^1(C,G_W)\right]$ as a stack.
+As described in Remark~\ref{rem:principal-gamma}, for a given choice of $\bga\in G_W^k$, the set of all $W$-structures of type $\bga$ on a given orbicurve $\cC$ with underlying curve $C$ is either empty or is an $H^1(C,G_W)$-torsor; therefore, $H^1(C, G_W)$ acts on the non-empty $\W_{g,k}(\bga)$ and the coarse quotient is $\MM_{g,k}$.
+One might think that $\deg(\st_{\bga})=|H^1(C, G_W)|$, but further examination shows that this is not case because $\MM_{g,k}$ is not isomorphic to $\left[\W_{g,k}/H^1(C,G_W)\right]$ as a stack.
 This is particularly evident because $\W_{g,k}$ has a nontrivial isotropy group at each point, while the generic point of $\M_{g,k}$ has no isotropy group.
 The key point is that the automorphism group of any $W$-structure over a fixed, smooth orbicurve $\cC$ is all of $G_W$.
 Therefore, we have